BelalHmeidat/playlist_compare/README.md

-## Dumb Apple Music - Spotify playlist comparer script.
+## Dumb Apple Music - Spotify Playlist Comparer Script
 Idea is to find songs unique to each platform and not ending up with tons of duplicates as is the case using apps like _Soundiiz_ to do so.

 Dependencies: